Musical ensemble: Other western musical ensembles

-A choir is a group of voices.
-By analogy, sometimes a group of similar instruments in a symphony orchestra are referred to as a choir.
-For example, the woodwind instruments of a symphony orchestra could be called the woodwind choir.

 A group that plays popular music or military music is usually called a band; a drum and bugle corps is a type of the latter.
 These bands perform a wide range of music, ranging from arrangements of jazz orchestral, or popular music to military-style marches.
 Drum corps perform on brass and percussion instruments only.
 Drum and Bugle Corps incorporate costumes, hats, and pageantry in their performances.